pdoehle/swc-notes/python.md

 11/06/2018,PAYNE,"FEDERAL, STATE AND COUNTY",30002,STATE QUESTION NO. 793 INITIATIVE PETITION NO. 415,,31,31,2,AGAINST THE PROPOSAL - NO,,451,1415,9742,11608
 ```

 - Now, let's get rid of unnecessary fields.
 We only care about how many voted "yes" and how many voted "no", and the county name.
-This information is capture in columns 2, 9, and 14.
+This information is captured in columns 2, 11, and 16.

 ```bash
 $ grep "NO. 793" ok_results_cnty.csv | grep "PAYNE" | cut -d, -f2,11,16